An easy guide to keep handy before your next e-file in Duluth is due.

-E-file is one of the best things to ever happen to taxes.
+E-file in Duluth is one of the best things to ever happen to taxes.
 Before the ability to e-file, everything was manual, including form completion, records submissions, and tracking your financial records.
 Electronic filing is a breeze compared to the old-school method of filing your small business taxes.

 But the simplicity of filing doesn’t mean you can slack on the preparation.
 Take a look at the benefits of e-filing, plus read our quick guide to what you need to do to prep for your next e-file.

-The Benefits of E-File
+The Benefits of E-File in Duluth

 Besides the obvious electronic access e-file gives you, some other aspects will benefit your business.

 First of all, e-filed taxes are more accurate.
 Hand-written forms might be hit or miss, depending on who is filling them out.
 You can’t have illegible electronic data.
-E-file taxes are also faster to file because they don’t have require printing, signing and sending via snail-mail.
+E-file taxes are also faster to file because they don’t have to require printing, signing, and sending via snail-mail.
 Just click send, and that’s it – tax filing complete!

 Additionally, filing electronically means you have a permanent record of your tax filing for future use and reference.
 No more digging through filing cabinets to find information from past taxes.
 And best of all, if you’re expecting a tax return, e-filing means you’ll get your refund faster too.

 Preparation is the keyword when it comes to your taxes, no matter what method you’re using for filing.
 Here is a checklist you can refer to when you’re ready to start the process.

 - You’ll need the receipts from all your product sales or services provided by your business, including your sales record.
 You will also need to include information on any interest earned by your business bank accounts.
 Don’t forget to include any other income accrued by your company from other sources over the year.